peterhinch/micropython-font-to-py/writer/WRITER.md

 Note that these changes have significantly increased code size.
 On the ESP8266 it is likely that `writer.py` will need to be frozen as bytecode.
-The original very simple version still exists as `writer_minimal.py`.
+The original very simple version still exists as `old_versions/writer_minimal.py`.

 ## 1.1 Release Notes

+V0.5.0 Sep 2021
+With the release of firmware V1.17, color display now requires this version.
+This enabled the code to be simplified.
+For old firmware V0.4.3 is available as `old_versions/writer_fw_compatible.py`.

 V0.4.3 Aug 2021
 Supports fast rendering of glyphs to color displays (PR7682).
 See